 Have your accountant write an income projection letter

 Some landlords, particularly in high-end buildings, will want to see a certified letter from your CPA.
 It’s called an income projection letter and states what that accountant expects you’ll make over the next year.
 Many accountants will do this as a one-off service.
-They’ll need to analyze your bank statements and the past couple years of tax returns to do so.
-The letter usually takes about two days to prepare, and cost varies based on the level of detail the apartment company is looking for.
+They’ll need to analyze your bank statements and the past couple of years of tax returns to do so.
+The letter usually takes about two days to prepare, and the cost varies based on the level of detail the apartment company is looking for.

 Prove that you're currently earning money

 Tax documents prove your income from past years, but it's helpful for landlords to see that your business hasn't dropped off in recent months.
 Print out any long-term client contracts to show the landlord.
 That way they can be assured of a steady source of income.
 If you don’t have contracts, ask your clients for letters saying they plan to keep working with you.

 You can also show them invoices from the past year, which should have the month listed that you sent them—and show when they were paid.

 To make things easier on yourself and your landlord (and any potential roommates), consider gathering all these documents into a folder and carrying it with you to showings.
 That way, you’ll have it on hand immediately if questions about your income come up, and you won’t need to re-collect everything for every apartment you apply for.
 It's also a good idea to have electronic copies of all your documents that are organized into a sharable folder, in case the broker would prefer that you send your application by email.

 Especially if you're new to freelancing, you may not have multiple years of tax returns to hand over to a potential landlord.
 In this case, you may need to consider finding a guarantor—someone who will agree to cover your portion of rent if you’re unable to make a payment for any reason.
 Although it's not always easy to find someone who's willing to be your guarantor, it can make a big difference in your application.